Book cover

 }

-Next, we show a solution to improve the testability of this class.
-First, we extract the code that computes the PI’s value into a separate and synchronous function, called syncPI.
-This way, only this function will be tested by a unit test.
-In summary, the observation we made earlier still holds: it’s better to extract a function that is easy to test than to leave the whole code untested.
+We will now present a solution to improve the testability of this class.
+First, we extract the code that computes the PI value into a separate and synchronous function, called syncPI.
+This approach allows us to test this function independently using a unit test.
+Therefore, our previous observation still holds: extracting a function that is easy to test is preferable to leaving the whole code untested.

 public class MyMath {